darkhelmet/verboselogging/posts/why-the-github-s-really-are-better-than-the-cvsdude-s.md

 Google Code, Beanstalk, and I could probably keep going until all 5 of you stopped reading my blog.

-Personally, I’m a Github kind of guy.
+Personally, I'm a Github kind of guy.
 From the looks of things, I would also enjoy Codaset or bitbucket.

-We use cvsdude at CodeBaby, and while it gets the job done, it’s not something I’d use otherwise.
+We use cvsdude at CodeBaby, and while it gets the job done, it's not something I'd use otherwise.

 First, the rational for the use of cvsdude at work: